henriquekrah1/Instagram-Post-Downloader/README.md

 ## ⚠️ Known Issues
-- **Login functionality is currently unreliable.** Logged-in users may experience **issues with image detection**.
-If you log in, you might get `Found 0 image(s) in the post.`
-  - **Temporary fix:** Run the script **without logging in** and try downloading public posts.
-- **Private account posts require login**, but this feature may not work correctly at the moment.
+- **Images under "More Posts From..." are downloaded.** The script will often download extra images that are not from the desired post.
 - **Username retrieval may fail**, causing images to be saved under **unknown_user**.
-- Only works for actual posts, but not for videos
+- Only works for actual posts, but not for videos (or Reels)

 ## 📜 License
 This project is **open-source**.
 Feel free to contribute!